darlacameron/intro-to-d3-nicar-2020/4-drawing-a-chart/README.md

 What we’ve done so far is cool, but it’s not a chart yet.
 Our visual is meaningless without axes and labels.
 So let’s add some.

+If your chart from step 3 is caught up with the example in `3-sculpting-data/final`, then great!
+You can keep working in the file from step 3.
+If you're a bit behind, no worries.
+In your text editor, open up `3-sculpting-data/final/chart.js` and start with that file.

 ## Margin convention

 First of all, we need to a make some space for axes.
-You can do this in many ways, but there is one so common we refer to it here as the Margin Convention.
+You can do this in many ways, but there is one so common we refer to it here as the [Margin Convention](https://bl.ocks.org/mbostock/3019563).

 First, define an object representing the width of the margins